procivis/one-open-core/README.md

 ## Features

 - Issue, hold and verify digital credentials in different formats
-- Generate new key pairs, create and verify signatures
+- Generate new key pairs with different algorithms, create and verify signatures
 - Perform operations of multiple DID methods
 - Store keys in Azure Key Vault or an encrypted internal database
 - Issue credentials with different revocation methods; discover the status of credentials